himankmehra-sys/water-quality-forecasting-lstm/README.md

-# Water Quality Forecasting using LSTM
+# Water Quality Forecasting using LSTM (Dissolved Oxygen Prediction)

 This project applies a Long Short-Term Memory (LSTM) neural network to forecast water quality time-series data, with a focus on predicting Dissolved Oxygen (DO).